Thames Path: Richmond and Teddington Circular Short Walk

 Walk Option

-This completely avoids the 'no riverside path' section.
-It starts at one end of it, but rather than crossing at Teddington Lock (but do, briefly, for the pub), it continues along the riverbank to Kingston station instead
+This 'figure of 9' walk completely avoids the 'no riverside path' section.
+It starts at Twickenham, but rather than crossing the river at Teddington Lock (but do, briefly, for the pub) on the way back, it continues south along the riverbank to Kingston station instead.

 Eat